 But a rectilinear flexible box (‘suitcase’) seeks to attain the geometric nirvana of cubic equilibrium and does deform and expand substantially.
 L x w x h on my Magadans rolled up and clipped came in at 24L (left).
-Doesn’t sound so much and would be identical to a 24L metal box.
+It doesn’t sound so much and would be identical to a 24L metal box.

 But, fill the Mags with water and you’ll easily get 40 litres in each side, as the pictures right and below show.
 Seems hard to believe but there are no less than two fills of that 20L white bucket inside the Mag bag, rolled up, clipped down and ready to roll were it not for the fact that it would give me a hernia trying to lift 40kg (88lbs).

 Does this all really matter?
-Yes it does because for the start, the l x w x h method doesn’t truly represent the maximum potential volume (MPV) of a flexible, non-cuboid container, even if the maxed-out 40L capacity demonstrated on the left is unlikely to be achieved in the real world of packing your panniers with normal travel stuff.
+Yes, it does because for a start, the l x w x h method doesn’t truly represent the maximum potential volume (MPV) of a flexible, non-cuboid container, even if the maxed-out 40L capacity demonstrated on the left is unlikely to be achieved in the real world of packing your panniers with normal travel stuff.

 It matters all the more when trying to compare stated fabric pannier volumes with rigid metal or plastic boxes as a guide to buying one or the other.
 My comparisons in the table at the bottom uses the l x w x h method but that only compares like against like.
 In all cases you can get more in your bags.

 Even then, I think the dimension ratios of a flexible container may also have something to do with it.
 I recall the guy from Enduristan saying something like the reason their Monsoons (right, reviewed here) are wide (closer to a cube form) is that they have/can make more volume (by presumably having less far to go to reach ‘cubic optimisation’).